getcarina/getcarina.com/_tutorials/run-docker-image.md

    Status: Downloaded newer image for ubuntu:12.04
    ```

-   > If you run `docker pull <name of image>` without indicating the version you wish to download, Docker will download the latest version of that image.

 4. Run `docker images` again to see your downloaded images.

   The output should look as follows:

    ```
-   REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE ubuntu              latest              91e54dfb1179        5 weeks ago         188.4 MB ubuntu              12.04               57bca5139a13        5 weeks ago         134.8 MB
+   REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE ubuntu              12.04               57bca5139a13        5 weeks ago         134.8 MB
    ```

-   Docker stores a copy of the image onto your computer to save time when you run the image.
-If you find that you no longer need an image, you can delete the image yourself using the command `docker rmi` followed by the image id.
+   Docker stores a copy of the image on your computer to save time when you run the image.
+If you no longer need an image, you can delete it by running the docker rmi command followed by the image ID.
+For example:

+   `$ docker rmi 57bca5139a13`

 ### Troubleshooting

-Sometimes, when using a `docker` command such as `docker info`, you will receive the following output:
+Sometimes, when you use a `docker` command such as `docker info`, you will receive the following output:

 ```
 $ docker info